oliverius/logo/docs/part8.markdown

 }
 ```

-which is quite simple to read and assert that we do only integers.
+is quite simple to read and assert that we do only integers.
 And for the code in the loop in `tokenize()`:

 ```javascript
 do {